-Almost all of your warranty coverage can be extended through the Honda Protection Plan (USA only).
+Almost all of your warranty coverage can be extended through the HondaCare[®] Protection Plan.
 For more information, see your dealer.

 Warranty Service

 Please remember that recommended maintenance interval servicing is not included in your warranty coverage.
 Additionally, your warranty does not apply to the normal wear of items (such as brakes, tires, etc.).